 Unemployment is a major issue in third world countries.
 The recent population explosion isn’t helping matters.
-Despite the fact that the policy makers in such countries have a renewed interested in AI, workers are skeptical about adopting new tech.
+Despite the fact that the policymakers in such countries have a renewed interest in AI, workers are skeptical about adopting new tech.

 However, care must be taken to avoid ending up like the infamous well digger who lost his job because no one needed his services anymore.
 Some jobs are at a high risk of disappearing as time goes on than others.

 The jobs of the future belong to those who are constantly evolving in their respective fields.
+Besides, some jobs will always be in demand.
+For instance, you still need to hire a coder to work on AI.
 These individuals often find ways to innovate and maximize their creativity.
 The truth is that new jobs will emerge as more jobs become automated.

 The creative industry is booming and the demand for digital skills is increasing than ever before.
 No one had an inkling that web development and social media management would become full-fledged career two decades ago.

 Another thing is that legal, socio-political and economic factors will make it difficult for some jobs to stop existing.
 We still have a long way to go before programmers start coding empathy and critical thinking into robots.
 It goes without saying that the chances of achieving such feat are really slim.